 We tend to like the type of food we grew up with.
 What our family would normally eat.
 It’s no different with our dogs, although Sailor dog does take that notion to a slight extreme.
-The Admiral likes to have a nip or two of Moscato desert wine.
+The Admiral likes to have a nip or two of Moscato dessert wine.
 Seeing the mum seeping Moscato, one evening, Sailor dog indicated that she wanted some!
 The Admiral poured a little into a soup bowl and gave it to her.
 She lapped it all up.
 Likewise, she wanted some of my coffee one morning and kept insisting so.
-Not sure if she could handle it physiological, I’d only given her a few teaspoons and she lapped it up!
+Not sure if she could handle it physiologically, I’d only given her a few teaspoons and she lapped it up!
 The four legged human, her Godma would comment!

 She is more then a pet to us.
 She is indeed a member of our small family.
 It saddens us very much knowing that dogs do not live as long as people do.
 We try not to think of it but enjoy our time together for as long as we can.